ElijahMSmith/ElijahMSmith/README.md

-### Good morning, good afternoon, good evening, and good night.
+### Good morning, good afternoon, good evening, and good night!

 My name is Eli and I'm an undergraduate CS major and mathematics minor at the University of Central Florida graduating in May of 2023.
 I'm the projects co-director for KnightHacks and also a undergraduate researcher/team lead at the Wearable Engineering and Assitive Robotics (WEAR) Lab.

 I'm always looking for new opportunities!
 You can contact me most easily at: elijah.matthew.smith@knights.ucf.edu.
-Currently looking for software-engineering or full-stack opportunities for Spring/Summer 2022.
+My current focus is on full stack software engineering opportunities for either Spring or Fall of 2022.

 Fun Facts:
 - I love all racket sports, except racquetball because it's too scary.